 And, what about all that noise about their V-profile rims?
 Well if you don’t ride in an area where you get strong crosswinds, it won’t matter.
 If you do, these 58 Aero wheels handle them better than most – it feels like more of a quick light tap to the front wheel than the smooth light push you get from the better round-nose designs.
 It’s a differentiating characteristic similar to the way Campy, SRAM and Shimano components shift differently.
 Both the Reynolds 58 Aero V-shaped wheels and the better round-nose rims get the job done but you may prefer the Reynolds way over the Zipp, HED, ENVE, etc. way.
 At the end of the day, I’m not sure its worth all the attention Reynolds gives it.

 Reynolds has announced a new Aero line for 2017 with rounder, wider, and deeper rims yet still with a pointed V spoke edge.
 The 46 and 58 Aero will disappear and the shallowest in the new rim brake line will be the 65 Aero.
-While they last the, 58 Aero is available at ebay, Mantel UK.
+While they last the, 58 Aero is available at Competitive Cyclist, Mantel UK.

 Easton EC90 Aero 55 – Stiff and fast but crosswind and braking performance is lacking